braze-inc/braze-docs/_docs/_hidden/private_betas/sms_traffic_pumping_fraud.md

 Yes, as long as your customers have a phone number with a US area code, they will still receive your messages while traveling.

+{% alert important %}
-If you have additional questions about SMS fraud pumping and how these product changes may affect your SMS sending, please reach out to your customer success manager.
+If you have additional questions about SMS traffic pumping and how these product changes may affect your SMS sending, please reach out to your customer success manager.
+{% endalert %}